davisk4rpi/odin-kittens/README.md

-# odin-kittens
+# README

-The Odin Project Building an API Project
+The Odin Project APIs Project 1 - Kitten APIs

+This is a project to learn how to build a restful API from scratch